How To Sew A Patch On A Backpack: A Comprehensive Tutorial for Beginners

 machine sewing patch on backpack

-Most modern sewing machines have a cut option/button, but if yours doesn’t have one, there is a simple way to trim excess thread.
-Simply put your presser foot to its highest position, pull the thread and cut it off whit a pair of scissors or a cutter.
+Many modern sewing machines have a built-in cut option.
+However, if your machine lacks this feature, you can manually trim excess thread.
+Raise the presser foot to its highest position, pull the thread taut, and cut it with a pair of embroidery scissors for a clean cut.

 How To Iron On A Patch To A Backpack